PaddyWuPython/BrevinWu.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior year student from [BeiJing Institute of Technology](https://bit.edu.cn/),[school of Management and Economics](https://sme.bit.edu.cn/).
+I am a senior year student from [BeiJing Institute of Technology](https://bit.edu.cn/), [School of Management and Economics](https://sme.bit.edu.cn/).
 I am applying for master programme in Europe and Japan and hope to study Data Science.
 My research intrest includes econometrics, machine learning and internet community.

 You can find my CV here:[Brevin Wu's Curriculum Vitae](../assets/Curriculum_Vitae.pdf)